Tree Species Selection Tool

 It presents species that naturally occur regardless of management objective, providing biologically based options to practitioners managing for uncertainty within a BEC framework.

-TSST ecologically suitable species are different from the tables in the Establishment to Free Growing Guidebook (EFG) and Reference Guide for Forest Development Plan (FPD) stocking standards because species management decisions are guided by management objectives.
+TSST ecologically suitable species are different from the tables in the Establishment to Free Growing Guidebook (EFG) and Reference Guide for Forest Development Plan (FPD) stocking standards (XLSX, 506KB) because species management decisions are guided by management objectives.
 The species selected will differ depending on the resource manager’s management objectives and values.

 A listing of ecologically suitable species has been reviewed and drafted for each BEC subzone/variant’s site series, without being filtered for a management objective so the TSST has flexibility to serve the broad range of management objectives and values.
 The tree species and stocking standards initially provided in the EFG guidebooks and the reference guide were reviewed in the context of a sawlog timber management objective, and may be still appropriate for that purpose where applicable.
 The TSST is a source of best available scientific information, especially as it relates to tree species and climate change.
 The end result of the non-filtered review is that there are some differences, minor in most cases, for certain BEC subzone/variants.